Billy Vunipola and Care named in England squad

 In 2016, with Jones in charge, England won all three matches in Australia to complete a series whitewash.
 It was the first 3-0 series win by a touring side in Australia since South Africa in 1971.

-Henry Slade (shoulder), Manu Tuilagi (knee), Sam Simmonds (hip) and Kyle Sinckler (back) are all unavailable, as are Louis Lynagh, George Furbank, Anthony Watson (all calf), Alex Dombrandt (knee) and George Ford (ankle).
+Henry Slade (shoulder), Manu Tuilagi (knee), Sam Simmonds (hip) and Kyle Sinckler (back) are all unavailable, as are Louis Lynagh, Anthony Watson (all calf), Alex Dombrandt (knee) and George Ford (ankle).

 The eight uncapped players in the squad are Patrick Schickerling of Exeter Chiefs, London Irish duo Henry Arundell and Will Joseph, Northampton Saints' Fraser Dingwall and Tommy Freeman, Leicester Tigers' Guy Porter and Jack van Poortvliet, along with Jack Walker of Harlequins.